What are the Best States for High School Teachers?

 Written and reported by:

 The job outlook is strong for high school teachers.
-According to the U.S. Bureau of Labor Statistics (BLS), employment is expected to grow 8% through 2030, and more than 77,000 job openings are anticipated on average per year due to retirements, transfers, and promotions.
+According to the U.S. Bureau of Labor Statistics (BLS), employment is expected to grow 5 percent through 2031, and more than 48,000 job openings are anticipated on average due to retirements, transfers, and promotions.

 While the outlook is rosy, there are challenges.
 High school teachers face considerable hurdles, many of which are amplified by our long-running battle with COVID.
 They deal with long hours, concerns over classroom safety, burnout, and the on-again/off-again transition to online learning.